shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

  - 12x black rubber spacers from the motor package
  - 12x silver servo horn M3 screws
  - 3x JST cables
- - 12 M3 x 16 mm hex screws
+ - 12x M3 x 16 mm hex screws
  - 8x M3 hex nuts
  - 4x M3 square nuts
- - Motor ID 3
  - Motor ID 4
  - Motor ID 8
  - the Shoulder Connector pieces
- - the chest piece
+ - the Chest piece

 As recommended in the assembly notes, it is best to pre-thread the screw holes on the 3D printed parts.
 You should also have already Initialized the motor IDs and home positions with attached servo horns as described in the [initialization instructions](#initializing-servo-ids-and-positions)